Telenav/open-source-spec/routing_basic/doc/inertial_flow.md

             //          and n * sink "last" node ids.
 The slope determines the spatial
             //          order for sorting node coordinates.
             //          Using the idea of geo hash create 25%'s source and 25%'s sink.
-            //          By only focussing on a small set on the outside of the source/sink
+            //          By only focusing on a small set on the outside of the source/sink
-            //          blob, it could save quite some overhead in initialisation/search cost. auto order = makeSpatialOrder(view, ratio, slope);
+            //          blob, it could save quite some overhead in initialization/search cost. auto order = makeSpatialOrder(view, ratio, slope);
             auto cut = DinicMaxFlow()(view, order.sources, order.sinks);
             auto cut_balance = get_balance(cut.num_nodes_source);